TFNRP/seatbelt/README.md

   without seatbelt.
 - Lightweight, out of the box.
 - Supports the TFNRP framework.
+- Realistic sound effects for buckling & driving w/o SB.

 ## Coming Soon

 Features that are planned for Modern Seatbelt:

 - Complimentary scripts for compatible UI support.
-- Audible realistic beeping tone whilst driving without SB.

 ## Configuration